nithinromario/ecommerce-app-flutter-/README.md

   │   └── mock_data.dart    # Mock data for testing
   └── main.dart             # Main application code

+Note: Android screenshots are available in the screenshots folder. iOS screenshots are not available as development was done on Windows platform.

 ## Setup Instructions
 1. Clone the repository
    ```bash